MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

 As with the single-region reference architecture for Azure Spring Apps, this architecture addresses the same aspects of operational excellence.
-Additionaly, as you'll see in the [deploy this scenario](#deploy-this-scenario) section, the full architecture roll-out can also be automated.
+Additionally, as you'll see in the [deploy this scenario](#deploy-this-scenario) section, the full architecture roll-out can also be automated.

 This architecture also follows the multi region deployment recommendation, described in the [DevOps section of the Azure Well Architected Framework](https://learn.microsoft.com/azure/architecture/framework/devops/release-engineering-cd#consider-deploying-across-multiple-regions).